Gastric bypass surgery: Uses

+In recent comparisons with sleeve gastrectomy, gastric bypass has shown slightly better outcomes in diabetes remission and weight maintenance.
+According to a 2021 evidence update, Roux-en-Y gastric bypass (RYGB) patients were more likely to maintain weight loss over five years, with a reduced relapse rate in Type 2 diabetes.
+However, RYGB was associated with a higher frequency of follow-up surgeries and hospitalizations due to complications.

 Surgical techniques

 The gastric bypass, in its various forms, accounts for a large majority of the bariatric surgical procedures performed.
 It is estimated that 200,000 such operations were performed in the United States in 2008.

 Laparoscopic surgery is performed using several small incisions, or ports: one to insert a surgical telescope connected to a video camera, and others to permit access to specialized operating instruments.
 The surgeon views the operation on a video screen.
 Laparoscopy is also called limited access surgery, reflecting the limitation on handling and feeling tissues and also the limited resolution and two-dimensionality of the video image.
 With experience, a skilled laparoscopic surgeon can perform most procedures as expeditiously as with an open incision—with the option of using an incision should the need arise.

-The Roux-en-Y laparoscopic gastric bypass, first performed and reported on in case studies between 1993-1994, is regarded as one of the most difficult procedures to perform by limited access techniques.
-The use of this method has greatly popularized the operation due to associated benefits such as: a shortened hospital stay, reduced discomfort, shorter recovery time, less scarring, and minimal risk of incisional hernia.
+The Roux-en-Y laparoscopic gastric bypass, first performed and reported on in case studies between 1993 and 1994, is regarded as one of the most difficult procedures to perform by limited access techniques.
+The use of this method has greatly popularized the operation due to associated benefits such as a shortened hospital stay, reduced discomfort, shorter recovery time, less scarring, and minimal risk of incisional hernia.